-Finance and Operations, Business edition validates whether the report is set up correctly.
+Business Central validates whether the report is set up correctly.
 If the validation fails, the errors display under Errors and Warnings so that you know what to fix.
-Typically, if the message is about a missing setting in Finance and Operations, Business edition, you can click the message to open the page that contains the information to correct.
+Typically, if the message is about a missing setting in Business Central, you can click the message to open the page that contains the information to correct.

 To submit the report, choose the Submit action.

 After you submit the report, Business Central monitors the service and keeps a record of your communications.
 The Status field indicates where the report is in the process.
 For example, when the authorities process your report, the status of the report changes to Succeeded.
 If the tax authority found mistakes in the report you submitted, the status of the report will be Failed.
 You can view the errors under Errors and Warnings, correct them, and then submit the report again.
 To view a list of all your EC Sales List reports, go to the EC Sales List Reports page.

 In some countries, you exchange messages with the tax authority when you submit reports.
 You can view the first and the last message you sent or received by choosing the Download Submission Message and Download Response Message actions.

 Submitting GST reports manually

 If you use another method to submit the report, for example by exporting the XML and uploading it to a tax authority website, afterward you can choose Mark as Submitted to close the reporting period.
 When you mark the report as released, it becomes non-editable.
 If you must change the report after you mark it as released, you must reopen it.

 Periodically, you must remit the net GST to the tax authorities.
 If you need to settle GST frequently, you can run the Calc. and Post GST Settlement batch job to close the open GST entries and transfer purchase and sales GST amounts to the GST settlement account.